diverta/kuroco-sdk/README.md

 ### Configurations

 Before first execution, please make `kuroco.config.json` file onto your project's root.
-Or execute `kuroco init` to generate it step by step.
+We reccomend to execute `kuroco init` to define it step by step.

 ```
 {
     "sdk_key": "c9cdfd46b60bb0a34ba5c2c153ffad3f",  // an authorization token to make Kuroco to allow using SDK.
     "api_url": "https://kuroco-dev.r-cms.jp/"       // your API host URL.
+    ... // other configurations
 }
 ```